 The Advanced Management Diploma (AMD) is an accredited programme which has been designed to equip business executives with general management skills.
-It is also the first year of the International Executive MBA programme.

 The AMD programme covers all the main functional subjects involved in business administration including accounting, finance, marketing, human resources and operations.